Ogle family: Ogle of Causey Park

-The manor of Causey Park was acquired with Bothal Castle, as a result of heiress Helen Bertram's first marriage to Robert Ogle, knight (d.1363).
+The manor of Causey Park was acquired with Bothal Castle, as a result of heiress Helen Bertram's first marriage to Robert Ogle, knight.

 William's great-grandson James (1634–1664) married Jane Ogle of Burradon.
 As cousins, this marriage merged these two family branches.
 His son William Ogle (1653–1718) was Member of Parliament for Northumberland from 1685 to 1689.